Noncommutative Field Theory of the Tkachenko Mode: Symmetries and Decay Rate

 \acknowledgments

-The authors thank Clay C\'ordova, Austin Joyce, Umang Mehta, Nathan Seiberg, and Lev Spodyneiko for discussions and comments.
-S.M. is supported by Vetenskapsr\aa det (grant number 2021-03685).
+The authors thank Clay C\'ordova, Austin Joyce, Umang Mehta, Nathan Seiberg, Lev Spodyneiko, and Wilhelm Zwerger for discussions and comments.
+S.M. is supported by Vetenskapsr\aa det (grant number 2021-03685) and Nordita.
 The work of D.X.N. is supported, in part, by Grant IBS-R024-D1.
-This work of D.T.S. and Y.-H.D. is supported, in part, by the U.S.\ DOE Grant No.\ DE-FG02-13ER41958, a Simons Investigator grant (D.T.S.) and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, D.T.S.).
+This work of D.T.S. and Y.-H.D. is supported, in part, by the U.S.\ DOE Grant No.\ DE-FG02-13ER41958, a Simons Investigator Grant (DTS) and by the Simons Collaboration on Ultra-Quantum Matter, which is a Grant from the Simons Foundation (No.\ 651440, DTS).

 \begin{widetext}

 \makeatletter {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}